Comparing your marriage – are there any benefits?

 Being the growth enthusiast that I am, I’d have jumped on my still-young marriage (at the time of writing this post) pricking and probing looking for ways to make it better (as per what I’d read) convinced that unless I acted now, we’d suffer tons later.

 Now while most people would laugh at my misplaced ‘enthusiasm’, I’ve come to learn that unfiltered marriage advice can make a character out of anyone of us.

-Finding what works for your marriage.
+Comparing your marriage vs finding what works for your marriage

 Three weeks ago I wrote about finding what works for your marriage (and sticking with it)